PRESQU'ÎLE

 What should a first-timer know about PRESQU'ÎLE?

-PRESQU'ÎLE is a classicist's French restaurant: baroque music, trolley service, generous sauces, and dishes baked in pie crusts.
+PRESQU'ÎLE is a classicist's French restaurant: baroque music, trolley service, generous sauces, dishes baked in pie crusts.
 It is managed by a Yamanashi winery, so the wine list tilts toward that producer's bottles.
-First-timers should know this is not a contemporary French tasting-menu experience — if you want modernist technique, La Cime or HAJIME are the right call.
+First-timers should know this is not a contemporary French tasting-menu experience; if you want modernist technique, La Cime or HAJIME are the right call.
 At ¥¥¥, PRESQU'ÎLE sits a tier below Osaka's most expensive French rooms while holding a 2024 Michelin star.

 What should I wear to PRESQU'ÎLE?

-The room runs on formal, old-school French service with trolleys and baroque music — dress to match that register.
+The room runs on formal, old-school French service with trolleys and baroque music; dress to match that register.
 Business attire or formal dress is the safe call; anything too casual will feel out of place in a Michelin-starred dining room operating at this level of service formality.

 Can I eat at the bar at PRESQU'ÎLE?